Cecilia Vitas Volcoff Kasher was born in the US, raised in Argentina and Israel and gained her professional education in California.

-Between 2001–11, Vitas served as a senior lecturer at the Department of Industrial Design at the Bezalel Academy of Arts and Design, Jerusalem, as well as a visiting lecturer at the Inclusive Industrial Design Department, Hadassah Academic College, Jerusalem.
+In parallel to her practice, Cecilia’s academic career involves serving as a senior lecturer at the Department of Industrial Design at the Bezalel Academy of Arts and Design in Jerusalem.

 Cecilia has received numerous awards and gained international recognition throughout her career.
 Her work has been exhibited in selected galleries and featured in acclaimed international publications.